 The final piece of the masterplan

 Paddington Central has become a successful and active destination, used by local residents, workers and visitors to the area.
 The plot at Five Kingdom Street is currently occupied by a short-term operator as a meanwhile use (Pergola); however, it has always been the intention to bring forward development proposals for this plot which will deliver a range of benefits to the local area.

 The proposals for Five Kingdom Street will provide a new office building, with dedicated low-cost workspace for start-ups, along with extensive new community, leisure and cultural offer for Westminster, delivering entertainment and leisure space as well as new restaurants, cafés and public spaces.

 Once Crossrail opens, a large volume of the space previously reserved for the construction of the railway will become available, this is known as the Box.
 The Box is a key element to the new proposals as it ensures that the development can contribute something extraordinary for the local community.
-The available space is larger than the pitch at Wembley Stadium and could accommodate a wide range of functions requiring large volumes such as events, sports and leisure facilities, low-cost workspace, market halls and market space.
+The available space, set beneath Kingdom Street, is larger than the pitch at Wembley Stadium and could accommodate a wide range of functions requiring large volumes such as events, sports and leisure facilities, low-cost workspace, a market hall and community space.

 In 2018, Basis, a leading market research company, undertook a comprehensive consultation exercise with local residents in the immediate area around Paddington Central.
 Over the course of the consultation 515 residents in the area immediately surrounding the site participated in a survey telling us what uses they would like to see in the Box.

 We subsequently held four focus groups with local residents to confirm the responses given in the survey.
 Survey respondents identified a range of potential uses that they would like to see in the Box, including a theatre, concert venue, food market, and events space.